Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/Tutorials/10 Using with Pixhawk.md

 1. Connect Zubax GNSS 2 with Pixhawk using the appropriate cable.
 In case you're using a non-redundant CAN interface (which is the only available option for Pixhawk v1), only CAN1 must be used, leaving CAN2 empty.
-2. Insert the termination plug into another connector of the used CAN interface on the Zubax GNSS 2.
+2. Terminate the CAN bus using the termination plug.

 Now the setup is ready to work.